 Years later, Ivy has grown into a better woman, but is haunted by her past.
 Back in Boston, she reunites with Gideon and quickly becomes immersed in his life of luxury.
 The past, however, threatens to resurface in this twisty exploration of class and race, and one woman’s darkest desires for success.

-Those are the best Asian American books to read, by some of the most talented modern AAPI authors.
+That concludes my AAPI reading list, by some of the most talented modern AAPI authors.
 I hope you love them as much as I do.
 This really is a fantastic compilation of books that I’m proud to share.